samuelbelko/blog/posts/AListOfOutstandingTheoryBooks.md

 By **Samuel Belko**, published on November 7, 2023.

 There are many math books out there, but some of them are truly impressive works.
-In this post, I would like to share a list of those that I personally admire for their consistency, attention to detail, and overall clarity of thought.
+In this post, I would like to share a list of those that I personally admire for their consistency, attention to detail, surprising remarks and overall clarity of thought.

 I noticed that usually textbooks in 3th, 4th or later editions are pretty good candidates for being outstanding theory expositions.